vectordotdev/vector/rfcs/_YYYY-MM-DD-issue#-title.md

 ## Outstanding Questions

-- List any remaining questions that you have.
+- List any remaining questions.
+- Use this to resolve ambiguity and collaborate with your team during the RFC process.
 - *These must be resolved before the RFC can be merged.*

 ## Plan Of Attack